minnalabs/easely-docs/docs/app-store/generative-art-tools.md

 pip3 install -r requirements.txt
 ```

-**SCREENSHOT**

-Your work environment is now successfully prepped!
+You should receive a successful installation message and now your work environment is now successfully prepped!
 Here's a summary of the programs below and how they will be used throughout the rest of this guide:

 #### Programs
 1. `generate_from_layers.py`: Program that generates the images (NFTs) from your layers and traits depending on your `config.yaml` parameters